Formatting activities for the application.

 By Anne Vaccaro Brady

-Share your thoughts on the admissions process in the comments section below.
+Share your tips on finalizing the activity sheet in the comments section below.